Fastest-Coder-First/Aeolus-The-Weather-Forecaster/README.md

 It's a clear sky!
 Go out and enjoy!
 Enjoy the sunshine and have a great day!

 Current Weather for New York, US:
 Temperature: 26.45°C
 Description: scattered clouds
 Humidity: 52%
 It's scattered clouds!
 Go out and enjoy!
-Weather forecast: 100% chance of awesomeness!'''
+Weather forecast: 100% chance of awesomeness!

 ## Ouput: